takuyahara/test-sonar-cloud/README.md

 One of the purpose of code review is to keep code readable.
 CodeFactor helped me by measuring quality of code and advising how to make it better.
 I like its fix suggestion; fix can be performed easily by a click that creates PR which fixes code automatically.

+### Cypress
+> The web has evolved.
+> Finally, testing has too.

+>> Fast, easy and reliable testing for anything that runs in a browser.

+Ideal e2e testing tool for Chrome which involves lodash, jQuery, Sinon etc. Using two testing tools I learned how they differ; Cypress is for black-box testing and Jest is for white-box testing.
+I love Cypress' movie recording feature that helps me observing behavior during testing and reproducing error when occurred.

 ## Packages

 ### Storybook